DuckDB CPG Schema Design (CPG Spec v1.1)

 CREATE TABLE edges_tagged_by (

-src BIGINT, -- Source node id (typically METHOD)
+src BIGINT NOT NULL, -- Source node id (typically METHOD)

 );